 The Dean of the Seminary is one of the promising young scholars of our movement who has given valuable academic leadership during these formative days.
-He comes from a distinguished Conservative Baptist family which Is well-known in the Bay Area.
+He comes from a distinguised Conservative Baptist family which is well-known in the Bay Area.
 His early years of training in a Baptist parsonage and various positions of area youth leadership have given him an appreciation of the unique position which our movement has assumed in the evangelical world.
-Upon graduation from a San Francisco high school he took his undergraduate liberal arts work at San Francisco State College where he received the BA degree.
-He then spent several years in theological studies at Dallas Theological Seminary which awarded the ThM degree.
-A graduate program has been undertaken at San Francisco State College which will lead to the MA degree.
+Upon graduation from a San Francisco high school he took his undergraduate liberal arts work at San Francisco State College where he received the B.A. degree.
+He then spent several years in theological studies at Dallas Theological Seminary which awarded the Th.M. degree.
+A graduate program has been undertaken at San Francisco State College which will lead to the M.A. degree.
 Pastoral experience began when he served as assistant pastor of a Baptist church in the Dallas area.
 Immediately upon graduation from Dallas, Mr. Bellshaw was called to the faculty of Western Conservative Baptist Theological Seminary in Portland, Oregon where he served as Professor of New Testament.
 He developed in the esteem of his colleagues and was chosen as Chairman of the faculty.
-After four years at Western, he accepted the call to the pastorate of the Metropolitan Baptist Church of Richmond, California, where he has enjoyed a challenging ministry in a great city.
-His coming to the faculty of the San Francisco Conservative Baptist Theological Seminary at a strategic moment was one of the greatest blessings of the past year.
+After four years at Western, he accepted the call to the pastorate of the Metropolitan Baptist Church of Richmond, California, where he enjoyed a successful ministry of two years.
+He resigned his pastoral responsibilities to assume full-time duties with the Seminary as Dean.